plone/documentation/docs/classic-ui/viewlets.md

 ## Viewlet manager

 Viewlet managers contain viewlets.
-A viewlet manager is itself a Zope 3 interface which contains an OrdereredViewletManager implementation.
+A viewlet manager is itself a Zope 3 interface which contains an `OrdereredViewletManager` implementation.
-OrderedViewletManagers store the order of the viewlets in the site database and provide the fancy /@@manage-viewlets output.
+`OrderedViewletManager`s store the order of the viewlets in the site database and provide the fancy `/@@manage-viewlets` output.

 A viewlet manager can be rendered in a page template code using the following expression: